 ◦ To assist with time keeping, riders should assemble for their race during the previous event when requested to do so by the announcer, and should exit the track after one warm-down lap at most.
 Track league has to be run to a tight schedule; unfortunately we are unable to delay races to wait for riders who are late for their event due to technical incident or poor time-keeping.

 ◦ Riders and their helpers should take care when crossing the track during the evening’s racing and should be prepared to obey the gate marshal for safety reasons.

 • As Halesowen is an outdoor track, for safety reasons racing cannot happen if there is heavy or continuous rain.
-To avoid inconvenience for those travelling we have an early cancellation policy on evenings when there is going to be rainfall.
-The call will be made around 3pm.
-If you are travelling from any distance, please keep an eye on the track league Twitter feed @haccfntl as this is where a cancellation notice will appear.
+On days when the weather is uncertain, a final call is usually made on the condition of the track at about 530pm.
+If you are travelling from any distance, please keep an eye on the Twitter feeds @halesowencycle and @haccfntl as this is where a cancellation notice will appear.